-Anthesis Director Zeke Hart explains how corporate sustainability goals have evolved over the years, as companies have expanded the scope and ambition of their commitments.
-Whether your company is in the vanguard of corporate sustainability or is just getting started, it’s worth understanding how leading practices have changed.
+Anthesis Director Zeke Hart explains how corporate sustainability goals for companies have evolved over the years, as companies have expanded the scope and ambition of their commitments.
+Whether your company is in the vanguard of corporate sustainability or is just getting started, it’s worth understanding how leading practices have changed and how to set environmental goals for a business.

-Through our extensive work in sustainability goal-setting for more than a decade, we’ve observed three distinct generations of goals.
+Through our extensive work in sustainability corporate goal-setting for more than a decade, we’ve observed three distinct generations of sustainability goals for companies.
 From an initial focus on managing in-house environmental impacts, companies expanded beyond their own four walls to value-chain impacts and to social topics.
 Today, we see a broad move to “third generation” goals that are characterised by increased ambition, rigor and a focus on outcomes.

 First generation (’90s to ’00s): beyond EHS compliance to voluntary environmental impact goals